VU-Programming/copp-skeleton/README.md

 # Github

-*Do now post solution of this assignment online!* This is considered plagiarism by the exam board.
+*Do now post solution of this assignment online!* This is considered plagiarism by the exam board (this holds for all courses at the VU unless specified otherwise).
 If you fork this repository, make it private!!

 # IJVM emulator assignment skeleton (Vrije Universiteit Amsterdam)
 See https://vu-oofp.gitlab.io/website/ for the course content and more info.